 Wuyi Qilan Rock Tea.

-This beautiful oolong from the Wuyi Mountains in the Fuijan Province, China, consists of medium oxidized, unrolled amber brown leaf with greenish highlights.
+This beautiful oolong from the base of the Wuyi Mountains in Fuijan Province, China, consists of medium oxidized, unrolled amber brown leaf with greenish highlights.

 Also known as wu-long - the real thing!
-Highest grade.
+High grade.

 2.0 oz Pouch $15.95- 28 Servings - 48¢ per cup

 4.0 oz Pouch - $28.71 - 56 Servings - 42¢ per cup